iambumblehead/hypel/README.md

 --------------------------------------------
 ### Credit

-Credit to [Ossi Hanhinen](https://github.com/ohanhi) and his (hyperscript-helpers package.)[https://github.com/ohanhi/hyperscript-helpers] I used his package for many years and requested him to update that package.
-His package was incompatible with the esm-bundling strategy I needed and it did not include the namespacing feature found here.
+Credit to [Ossi Hanhinen](https://github.com/ohanhi) and his [hyperscript-helpers package.](https://github.com/ohanhi/hyperscript-helpers) I used his package for many years and requested him to update that package.
+This package was created from hyperscrpt-helpers when that package was incompatible with the esm-bundling strategy I used.

-Ossi Hanhinen is appreciated and this package adds to his original one in the following ways,
+This package adds to the original hyperscript-helpers in these ways,
  * exports an esm module and declares "module" type in the package.json,
  * exports a single file,
  * uses node-native test-runner,